bewuethr/slack-analyzer/docs/implementation.md

 requires consistently using the same timezone everywhere), and counts how many first and last timestamps have occurred per month, representing people joining and leaving in that month.

+Start and end dates in the future (from the corrections file) are ignored.

 After going through all users, the script iterates over the months and prints the totals, as well as a running total.